dompetrauskas/akka-grpc-slinky-grpcweb/README.md

 - Start `sbt` with production flag enabled - `sbt "-Denv=prod"`
 - `server/docker:publishLocal`

-In production mode, optimized front-end bundle is packaged and stored in back-end's assets, then served with aggressive caching enabled by fingerprinting.
+In production mode, optimized front-end bundle and all assets are packaged together with the back-end, then served with aggressive caching enabled by fingerprinting.
+Server serves both `HTTP` and `gRPC` endpoints.

 ## Slinky IntelliJ support